Fairfield, Utah (Tooele) Technical Rating: 3-4

 Just after the viewpoint, you will make a right (east) and start a blind descent.
 This hill is comprised of half rock and half dirt, unlike the first climb which was mostly loose rock.

 This is the first of many intersections.
-Stay straight to complete the trail per this guide.
+Continue straight to complete the trail per this guide.

 6: Fork - Stay Right (0.9mi)

 Take a right at this fork to continue up.
 Taking a left will drop you down into Constrictor.